Basic Japanese 1

 Scope and syllabus

-The course for beginners provides an introduction to Japanese language with both practical written and spoken Japanese.
-The three types of script, Hiragana, Katakana and 200 Chinese characters will be introduced.
+The course for beginners provides an introduction to Japanese language with both practical written and spoken Japanese, with an emphasis on the former.
+The three types of script, hiragana, katakana and 188 Chinese characters will be introduced.

 The course provides students with a basic knowledge of Japanese and practice of using Japanese in limited everyday situations.
 It will allow students to interact with Japanese speakers in Japanese within the level covered in the course with some help.

-Method of assessmentOne three-hour written exam (80%), taken in May/June and continuous assessment (20%) comprising of assignments, class performance, weekly quizzes, and termly tests.
+Method of assessmentOne three-hour written exam (80%), taken in May/June and continuous assessment (20%) comprising of assignments and weekly, and termly tests.

 From Monday of Week 1 of your study, you will be using the hiragana script (not Romanization).
-Our Japanese lectors will of course be giving you guidance about using and writing Japanese scripts in Week 1, but you would benefit from familiarizing yourself with the script before coming to class.
-Please read this letter to new students for more information on 155900874-Hiragana preparation 2013 (pdf; 70kb) .
+Our Japanese lectors will of course be giving you guidance about using and writing Japanese scripts in Week 1, but you will benefit from familiarizing yourself with the script before coming to class.
+Please read for more information.

 - Minna no Nihongo 1